Afreda323/learn-dev/README.md

 It can also be a little difficult for beginners to find things that are up to date with this rapidly advancing field.
 So I am making it a priority to keep this list updated.

+## Getting Started

+Every section of this guide has a set of links to tutorials as well as a list of other resources that I find will help as a supplement to the guides.

+Aside from links, this guide also has some projects for you to do.
+You are not limited to these, so if you want to build your own stuff in the process, feel free.
+The more you make the better you will get.

+Once you make it through the javascript section, I recommend that you head to these links and do at least one challenge a day.
+It will dramatically help with your critical thinking and interview skills.

+##### Challenge Sites

+- hackerrank.com
+- codewars.com

 ## Table of Contents

 - [Front End](#front-end)